dovecot/documentation/source/configuration_manual/sieve/configuration.rst

    available by default.
 All supported extensions are listed :ref:`here <sieve_plugins>`.
-   Normally, all enabled extensions must be listed for this setting, but starting with Pigeonhole verison 0.1.7, this setting can use '+' and '-' to specify differences relative to the default.
+   Normally, all enabled extensions must be listed for this setting, but starting with Pigeonhole version 0.1.7, this setting can use '+' and '-' to specify differences relative to the default.
 For example :pigeonhole:ref:`sieve_extensions` = ``+imapflags`` will enable the `deprecated imapflags extension <http://tools.ietf.org/html/draft-melnikov-sieve-imapflags-03>`_